Boston Medical Center

 -

-Prevention CompletedThis study tested whether a single group therapy session based on Acceptance and Commitment Therapy (ACT) could prevent mental health disorders like anxiety and depression in 120 women who were recently displaced by the war in Ukraine.
-The women had mild to moderate symptoms at t…
+Prevention CompletedThis study tested whether a single 3-hour group therapy session based on Acceptance and Commitment Therapy (ACT) could prevent mental health disorders in 120 women recently displaced by war in Ukraine.
+The women had mild to moderate symptoms of anxiety or depression.
+The goal was…

 Phase: NA • Sponsor: Boston Medical Center • Aim: Prevention